 How to Find the Right Mortgage Lender for You

-While there’s no shortage of lenders, finding the right mortgage lender takes some shopping around.
+While there’s no shortage of options, finding the right mortgage lender takes some shopping around.

-When browsing options, it’s useful to consider your financial situation and needs.
+When choosing a lender, it’s useful to consider your financial situation and needs.
 For instance, can you afford a down payment on your own or with help from a family member or friend?
 Is your credit score high enough to buy a house?

-Checking the fees and interest rate are important to determine how much you’ll have to pay upfront and over the life of the loan.
+Checking the fees and interest rate is important to determine how much you’ll have to pay upfront and over the life of the loan.

 Applying to several lenders and/or working with a mortgage broker can let you compare rates and fees to negotiate better terms.
 Apply to all within a 14-day window to minimize damage to your credit score.

-There are first-time homebuyer programs, too.
+There are also first-time homebuyer programs.
 The definition of first-time homebuyer is broader than it seems.
 It includes anyone who has not owned a principal residence in the past three years.

 Recommended: Mortgage Loan Help Center